 Others might want to hang out at a pool with all the action!
-Your tweens and teens are probably going to want the whole pool experience.
+Tweens and teens are probably going to want the whole pool experience.
 So you might consider a hotel with a pool that entertains.
 Extra points if there are other recreation options or an arcade nearby, right?

-So find a comfortable spot (preferably in the sunshine) because we’re off to pick the resort with the perfect pool for your upcoming vacation.
+So, find a comfortable spot (preferably in the sunshine) because we’re ready to find the pool that will work best for your next Disney vacation!

 - The Feature Pool at Disney’s Contemporary

 - Uzima Springs Pool at Animal Kingdom Lodge